-Hashimoto’s (or Hashimoto) thyroiditis — also called Hashimoto’s disease — is one of the most common thyroid disorders in the United States and other developed countries (
+Hashimoto’s thyroiditis — sometimes referred to as Hashimoto’s disease or Hashimoto’s — is one of the most common thyroid disorders in the United States and other developed countries (

 Even when treated with medication, its symptoms may significantly affect quality of life (

-Research shows that diet and lifestyle modifications may drastically improve symptoms, in addition to standard medication.
-Every person with Hashimoto’s disease responds differently to treatment, which is why an individualized approach for this condition is so important (
+Research shows that diet and lifestyle modifications, in addition to standard medication, may drastically improve symptoms.
+Every person with Hashimoto’s thyroiditis responds differently to treatment, which is why an individualized approach for this condition is so important (

-This article explains the diet and lifestyle modifications most likely to benefit those with Hashimoto’s disease.
+This article explains the diet and lifestyle modifications most likely to benefit those with Hashimoto’s thyroiditis.

-Hashimoto’s thyroiditis is an autoimmune disease that gradually destroys thyroid tissue via lymphocytes, which are white blood cells that are part of your immune system (
+Hashimoto’s thyroiditis is an autoimmune condition that gradually destroys thyroid tissue via lymphocytes, which are white blood cells that are part of your immune system (

 The thyroid is a butterfly-shaped endocrine gland that sits at the base of your neck.
 It secretes hormones that affect nearly every organ system, including your heart, lungs, skeleton, and digestive and central nervous systems.
 It also controls metabolism and growth (